-The Agency is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; workers' compensation; and acts of terrorism.
 The Agency records a liability for risk financing and insurance-related losses if it is determined that a loss has been incurred and the amount can be reasonably estimated.
 The State retains various risks and insures certain excess layers with commercial insurance companies.
 The excess layers insured with commercial insurance companies are consistent with the prior fiscal year.
 Settled claims have not exceeded the coverage provided by commercial insurance companies in any of the past ten fiscal years.
 A summary of the State's underwriting risks is as follows: